Is Starlink Worth It? Pros, Cons, and Hidden Tradeoffs

 Hardware Investment and Installation Expenses

-The barrier to entry starts with the hardware kit.
-Unlike cable providers that lease you a modem for a small fee, Starlink requires you to buy the dish and router outright.
+The barrier to entry has recently undergone a massive shift.
+For years, Starlink required you to buy the dish and router outright.

 If you are not comfortable drilling holes in your siding or climbing onto your roof, hiring a professional installer adds another layer of expense to the initial setup.